 Integrated Distribution Listed by thegentlemen Ransomware Group

 On June 8, 2026, industrial distributor Integrated Distribution Inc. appeared on the leak site of the ransomware group known as thegentlemen.
-The company, based in Comstock Park, Michigan, had internal files exfiltrated following a ransomware attack.
+The company, based in Comstock Park, Michigan, is claimed to have had internal files exfiltrated following a ransomware attack.
 While the exact number of people whose information may be exposed remains unknown, any customer, vendor, or employee whose details appear in those files now faces heightened risk of identity theft and doxxing.

-Confirmed Details of the Breach
+Reported Details of the Breach

 Public reporting indicates that Integrated Distribution Inc., which has supplied bearings, belts, motors, and power transmission parts to manufacturers since 1998, suffered a ransomware incident.
 The attackers extracted internal files and listed the company on their leak site.
 Internal files were taken; no specific volume or exact data types have been publicly detailed beyond that description.
 The listing appeared on June 8, 2026.